20 High-Protein Breakfast Ideas (That Aren't Eggs)

 10 High-Protein Breakfast Ideas (That Aren't Eggs)

-Eating breakfast every morning is important, but what you choose to eat is even more important.
-If you want to keep satisfied all morning long—without the dreaded 10:30 a.m. hunger pangs—you need to make protein a big part of your meal.
+If you want to stay satisfied all morning long—without the dreaded 10:30 a.m. hunger pangs—you need to make protein a big part of your meal.
+(P.S.
+Here's how much protein you should be eating every day.)

 Instead of whipping up your usual scrambled eggs or throwing a dash of protein powder into your smoothie, look to some other delicious foods that can easily add to your breakfast protein count.
-We rounded up 10 high-protein breakfast ideas.
+We rounded up 20 high-protein breakfast ideas that don't have anything to do with eggs.
 No, seriously: Each good morning recipes contains 13 to 30 grams of protein per serving.
 (Want more breakfast options?
 You can make these high-protein, portable recipes in a muffin tin.)

 Apple-Cinnamon Breakfast Barley

 If you aren't on the carb-loving train yet, this super grain will convince you to hop aboard.
-Just 1/4 cup of dry barley packs 6g of protein and 8g of fiber, making it a hearty and filling option for your breakfast base.
+Just 1/4 cup of dry barley packs 6g of protein and 8g of fiber, making it a hearty and filling option for your high-protein breakfast base.
 (And that just skims the surface of all the health benefits of barley.)

 Whole-Grain Fruit and Yogurt Parfait

 Overnight Cookie Dough Oats

 Non-morning people, here's a high-protein breakfast idea you'll love.
 These overnight oats are prepped the night before (meaning less effort required in the a.m.) and taste like a dessert.
 Plus, with 13g of protein, this breakfast will have you ready to tackle the day.
 (Obsessed?
 Try these other 20 overnight oats recipes.)

 Baked Blueberry French Toast

-The secret ingredient in this hearty baked French toast recipe?
-High-protein cottage cheese.
-Make a big batch on Sunday for easier mornings all week, or share your masterpiece with friends for a DIY (healthy!) brunch.
+Wondering what makes this baked French toast recipe a high-protein breakfast?
+Muscle-building cottage cheese.
+Make a big batch on Sunday for easier mornings all week, or share your masterpiece with friends for a DIY healthy brunch.
 (For best results, serve with one of these healthy, creative mimosa recipes.)

 Whipped Banana Cream Cheesecake Shake